Aromatherapy – noun

 Aromatherapy is now commonly used by massage therapists, nurses, physiotherapists, doctors, and other health care practitioners around the world.

-by Holistic Aromatherapists.
+upon by Holistic Aromatherapists.
 They are synthetic chemicals used commonly in perfumery but have nothing therapeutic about them.
-When we refer to Aromatherapy, we are referring to the natural plant
+When we refer to Aromatherapy, we are referring to the natural

 How Aromatherapy Works – There is a lot of information on the complex science and chemistry of Aromatherapy.
 This is just a brief explanation.
 If you would like more in-depth information on the